NatPosathit5/EagleEye/README.md

 <p align="center"> You have at least one image of the person you are looking for and a clue about their name.
 <br>
-You enter this data into EagleEye and it tries to find Instagram, Youtube, Facebook, and Twitter Profiles of this person.
+You enter this data into EagleEye and it tries to find Instagram, Youtube, Facebook, and Twitter Profiles of this person..
     <br>
 </p>